AlmigthyMatheus/MarketPulse_Tracker/README.md

   ![AliExpress Product Result](images/aliexpress.png)

 **Explanation:**
-The AliExpress API (using the `/product/description-light` endpoint) returns product details including description, image, media, stock, and quantity.
-Note that this endpoint does not return the price.
+The AliExpress API (using the `/product/description-light` endpoint) returns product details such as description, image, media, stock, and quantity.
+(Note: It does not return the price.) 🛒

 ### C. Amazon